deodandem/1134/content/_index.md

 * If you have a disability-related need for this course, provide the instructor with an accommodation notification letter from Student Disability Services.
 Students are expected to give two weeks’ notice for requested accommodations.
 If you need immediate accommodations sooner, please speak to the instructor about your need by the end of the first week.
 * This webpage is subject to change at all times.
 Substantive edits will be announced via Canvas.

-[^1]: The total minimum page count, 1+3+4+3+8=19, converted to the standard double spacing, amounts to a little over the 20-page minimum mandated by the Knight institute.
+[^1]: The total minimum page count, 1+3+3+3+8=18, converted to the standard double spacing, amounts to the 20-page minimum mandated by the Knight institute.